rimvaliulin/isorted/README.md

 Authors
 -------

-Coded by Rim Valiulin
+Coded by Rim Valiulin @rimvaliulin.

-Contributions: â€¦
+Contributions: Stanley Chung @returnchung.

 Todo
 ----

 - MacOS: Fix error 'You may need to install isort and/or configure 'isort_command' in isorted's settings.' on new Sublime Text startup after reboot (needs Sublime Text restart).

+- Add quick toggle `isort_on_save` for specific file.

 ---